 You may have heard of magnetic flux before.
-Magnetic flux is the lines of force that emanate from a magnet, and you often hear about magnetic flux lines in discussions of motor theory.
+Magnetic flux is the lines of force that emanate from a magnet.
+You often hear about magnetic flux lines in discussions of motor theory.
 Transformers also use electromagnetic flux to transfer current from the primary to the secondary.

-This type of flux I'm talking about today has nothing to do with that…
+The type of flux I'm talking about today has nothing to do with that…

 Flux in soldering, brazing, and welding is a powder, paste, or liquid added to the base material being bonded.
 You may apply flux directly, or it may already be included as part of the rod or wire being applied.

-Flux can do a few different things to improve the bond, but the main thing it does is bond with metal oxides and keep them out of the work area.
+Flux can do a few different things to improve the bond.
+However, the main thing it does is bond with metal oxides and keep them out of the work area.

 “What are oxides?” you may ask.

-In the case of soldering, brazing, and welding, we are heating base metals to the point where they generally will easily break down and start to bond with oxygen to form these nasty oxides.
+In the case of soldering, brazing, and welding, we are heating base metals to the point where they will generally break down easily and start to bond with oxygen.
+That bonding is what forms those nasty oxides.

 The oxides build up a layer that the alloy just won't want to bond to, resulting in anything from a poor bond to no bond at all.